marmakoide/inside-3d-mesh/README.md

 ### Running the demos

+Both demos

-Both demos load an ASCII STL file (a file format for 3d triangle mesh), generates an uniform random sampling of the mesh, and displays the samples.
+1. load an ASCII STL file (a file format for 3d triangle mesh) from the standard input
+2. generates an uniform random sampling of the volume enclosed by the mesh
+3. displays the samples

 Using one the sample STL files provided with the naive implementation demo